bratpeki/modern-milkytracker-guide/docs/fx.md

 **After the first tick**, the command does one of the two:

-- Increases the volume by `VOLUME SLIDE UP VALUE`
+- Increases the volume by `VOLUME SLIDE UP VALUE` each tick of the row
-- Decreases the volume by `VOLUME SLIDE DOWN VALUE`
+- Decreases the volume by `VOLUME SLIDE DOWN VALUE` each tick of the row

 If both are used at the same time, the volume is only increased by `VOLUME SLIDE UP VALUE`.<br>
 **I highly advise against using both at the same time, since playback is unpredictable on different players.**